The 2-Year Sleep Regression: Causes And How To Survive It

 In this article, we’ll explain how to identify a 2-year sleep regression, some factors that might trigger it, and strategies for getting through it so you can get the rest you’ll need to chase after an increasingly lively and independent toddler.

-If your child is almost two years old, then there’s a good chance you’re already familiar with the concept of sleep regressions.
+There’s a good chance you’re already familiar with the concept of sleep regressions.
 If you haven’t run into these issues yet, then consider yourself a member of the lucky minority by making it this far.

 To bring you up to speed, a sleep regression is a period during which the progress that your child has been making in going to sleep quickly at bedtime or naptime and then staying peacefully asleep until the appropriate time to wake up seems to be reversed.